 When do we want them?!
 Every single day!!!

 That’s right friends, it’s what we want and today, it’s what we get.
 Too many dishes to make one dish for dinner is just not something we want to deal with.
 If a meal can do it all without making extra clean up, then you know I am in.
-And this One Pot Chili Mac is the latest recipe to add to your simple dinner collection.
+And this One Pot Chili Mac and Cheese is the latest recipe to add to your simple dinner collection.

 Our toddler ate this meal by the fistful so technically I should be able to write that and then say “The End,” but if you know me, then you know that it’s never that short and sweet.
 Ha.
 It is getting late though so I won’t stick around too long today.

 Recently I was randomly thinking about Hamburger Helper.